rjzaar/opencourse-project/README.md

 **<summary>proddown: Overwrite a specified local site with production :white_check_mark: </summary>**
 Usage: pl proddown [OPTION] ...
 [SITE]
 This script is used to overwrite a local site with the actual external production site.
+If no site specified, localprod will be used.
 The external site details are also set in pl.yml under prod: Note: once the local site has been locally backedup, then it can just be restored from there if need be.